zuluwi/obsidian-vlc-bridge/README.md

 ### Transcript View

-Open the command palette and use the `Open transcript view` command to view the subtitles in the video you added using the `Add subtitles` command or opened with a link containing the `subPath` value, based on the transcript template you set in the settings.
+Open the command palette and use the `Open transcript view` command to view the subtitles with `.srt`, `.vtt`, or `.ass` extensions in the video you added using the `Add subtitles` command or opened with a link containing the `subPath` value, based on the transcript template you set in the settings.

 ### Running Syncplay with plugin arguments